 It’s funny, most people know me from The Biggest Loser and don’t know that I had been in the fitness industry working my craft for almost 20 years before!
 Over those years, I had certainly earned my stripes.
 I arrived in Sydney in 1996 with no job prospects, but a burning desire to make a difference so I got my head down and started really forging a career and a name for myself in the fitness industry.
 But I soon got to the point where I could see that there was no further growth for myself or my dreams in the industry, an industry that I love and adore, and thought “there has to be more for me.”
 I needed to grow and develop and pursue new dreams but I couldn’t see how.

-We’ve talking a lot about what you’ve done right.
-But in business some of our biggest lessons often come from the things we do wrong.
+We’ve talked a lot about what you’ve done right.
+But in business, some of our biggest lessons often come from the things we do wrong.
 What are some of the mistakes you’ve made in business?
 What are some of the things you’ve tried that haven’t worked?

 And what was happening was that there were vast sums of money being spent in the business rather than on the business.
-There was a real imbalance between blue sky dreaming and actual day to day reality and by the time I realised this, the company had gone from being really solid financially to actually being on really shaky ground.
+There was a real imbalance between blue sky dreaming and the actual day-to-day reality and by the time I realised this, the company had gone from being really solid financially to actually being on really shaky ground.

-We can’t wait to have you at the Entrepreneurs’ Unconvention.
+We can’t wait to have you at the Entrepreneurs’ Unconvention 2017.
 Can you give us a quick insight into what you’ll be talking about?

 I’m going to be asking you to answer some questions which may be challenging or uncomfortable.
 I’ll be putting forward ideas and concepts which may change your perception on things, or at least spark a seed of a new way of looking at things and how you can use business coaching to help.